natedunn2230/Intellisert-Server/README.md

-# Pi Server
+# Intellisert Server
 #### Nate Dunn
-Creating a basic Flask server on a Raspberry Pi 4.
+Flask Server for handling requests to drive the Intellisert device.